-Satisfactory completion of 20 credits of Physics at Stage 1 with a B grade or better is a pre-requisite to Stage 2 Physics.
-Stage 1 Physics can also lead to other Science subjects at Stage 2 including Biology, Nutrition and Psychology.
+Satisfactory completion of 20 credits of Physics at Stage 1 is a pre-requisite to Stage 2 Physics.

+One semester of Stage 1 Physics can also lead to the study of Stage 2 Biology, Psychology and/or Nutrition.

 Psychology A and B